Datavault-UK/automate-dv/src/dbtvault-dev/docs/hubs.md

 ### Next steps

 We have now created a staging layer and a hub.
-Next we will look at Links, which are created in a similar way.
+Next we will look at [links](links.md), which are created in a similar way.